 When building software, security vulnerabilities are invariably introduced.
 Many of which cannot be discovered (or are very hard to discover) without looking at the source code.
-On top of that a manual code review is way more efficient for many types of vulnerabilities than dynamic (pen)testing.
-To give an example, testing for SQL-injection vulnerabilities via scanning or fuzzing is a really bad choice if source-code can be provided as well.
-In this case a code review is faster, more accurate and provides you with better recommendations.
-Are you really doing good, how can you improve, what's the root-cause of the issue and how can it be fixed (developers can be pointed to the right file and line-number).
+On top of that a manual code review is much more effective for many types of vulnerabilities than automated vulnerability scans and dynamic (pen)testing.
+With a code review you can answer questions such as: Is the design of the environment actually secure?
+Are you doing good?
+How can you use it to improve organizational goals?
+What is the root cause of the issue, and what is the best way to fix it structurally?
+In our recommendations developers will be pointed to the right file and line number.

 There is no bad time to conduct a code review!
 We review applications that have been in production for years, go to production the next day, or are still under heavy development.
-Preferably a code-review is done early, when changes can still be applied and tested easily.
+Preferably a code review is done early, when changes can still be applied and tested easily.
 A code review can be cut into pieces easily.
-A quick code check inbetween to prevent dramatic design/code issues early and a final check at the end for full security sign-off.
+A quick code check in between to prevent dramatic design/code issues early, and a final check at the end for a full security sign-off.